Certification Process in Thailand

 12.2.
 Stage II / Renewal / Surveillance Audit:

 - Audit plan

 - Non-conformity report

 12.3.
 On recommendation for grant of certificate of Approval, it is issued from Head Office along with covering letter addressing excluded clauses and the logo artwork along with Usage of Logo guidelines.

 13.1.1.
 It is the responsibility of IAS to provide Assessment and Certification in accordance with the current issue of IAS “Accredited Management System Process”.
-Please note that in meeting its Policy of continual improvement of service, IAS reserves the right to modify the contents of “Accredited Management System Process”
+Please note that in meeting its policy of continual improvement of service, IAS reserves the right to modify the contents of the “Accredited Management System Process”

-- It is the responsibility of Client Organization to visit IAS website www.iascertification.com on the updating of the Accredited Management System Process.
+- It is the responsibility of the Client Organization to visit the IAS website www.iascertification.com on the updating of the Accredited Management System Process.